Products

 The achievements of those campaigns in which he participated are legendary.
 The impact was astounding-history

-for civil and economic rights are amazing.
-There are few sectors of the economy that have not been subject to his
+and economic rights are amazing.
+There are few sectors of the economy that have not been subject to his scrutiny.
+It

-scrutiny.
-It is almost impossible to recall the America and the Atlanta that existed for Black Americans before Joe
+is almost impossible to recall the America and the Atlanta that existed for Black Americans before Joe Boone.

-improved salary scales, banking deposits with black banks, contracts for suppliers and services (such as
+salary scales, banking deposits with black banks, contracts for suppliers and services (such as advertising) were

 International